rafi-20189/Live_Internet_Check/README.md

 ```

 ### Step 3.
-- [Download a no internet Lottie animation] (https://lottiefiles.com/) json file named "no_internet_anim" and paste it inside res >> raw
+- [Download a no internet Lottie animation](https://lottiefiles.com/). json file named "no_internet_anim" and paste it inside res >> raw

 ### Step 4.